XJB-5-131

-XJB-5-131 is a synthetic antioxidant.
-In a mouse model of Huntington's disease, it has been shown to reduce oxidative damage to mitochondrial DNA, and to maintain mitochondrial DNA copy number.
+In a mouse model of Huntington's disease, XJB-5-131 has been seen to suppress somatic CAG repeat expansion by disturbing the toxic oxidation cycle.
+This process uses excision repair and mismatch repair pathway to promote oxidative DNA damage.
+Therefore XJB-5-131 is seen to reduce oxidative damage to mitochondrial DNA, and to maintain mitochondrial DNA copy number.
 XJB-5-131 also strongly protects against ferroptosis, a form of iron-dependent regulated cell death.